trans-travel/trans-travel/us/ne.md

 ## Medical Care

  * Trans medical care is legal for adults.
- * As of May 12, 2023, trans medical care is legal for children.
- * Should 2023 LB574 be signed by the governor, trans medical care (other than therapy) would not legal for people under 19.
-(Note that this would include 18-year-olds).
+ * Trans medical care (other than therapy) will not legal for people under 19 after October 1, 2023.
+(Note that this ban will include 18-year-olds).
 However, parents would not be criminalized (the bill would apply to medical providers)

 ## Child Custody / Abuse